bumbeishvili/portfolio/_notable-collaborations/2009-11-01-interactive-map.md

 This map uses mapbox for background layers and deck.gl's ```HexagonLayer``` layer to display impressive 3D bars on top of mapbox

-Project is live already and we can see it online on  [Nestseekers site](https://www.nestseekers.com/Guides/InteractiveHeatMap).

 You can click on top KPI's to display other information's